Nydia Lodge has bunks for up to 50 people in 9 bunkrooms. Wardens will stay at the lodge for 3 or 4 weeks with weekly grocery drop offs.

 This will usually be early (around 8:30 am, although this will be confirmed a few weeks before you start).
 You will then be given a Health and Safety briefing, before heading off to Nydia Bay.

 Induction: You will be taken to Nydia Lodge by the DOC boat from Havelock.
 One of the rangers will give you an on-site induction.
 There is a five minute walk from the jetty to the lodge.

 Transport: Wardens need to find their own way to and from either the Picton or Havelock Field Base.
 DOC staff will transport volunteers to and from Nydia Lodge.
 Vehicles can be stored in the DOC yard.
-You can expect to be back in Havelock by 4:30pm, please do not book subsequent travel earlier than this
+On your last day you can expect to be back in Havelock by 4:30pm, please do not book subsequent travel earlier than this

 Safety procedures: Approved volunteers must comply with the DOC Health and Safety Policy, and arrive prepared with appropriate amounts of food and warm/water proof clothing.

 Nydia Bay is very isolated and during the shoulder season you may not have any guests sometimes for up to a week at a time.
 You need to be mentally prepared to have little contact with people while living on their own in the bush.

 On the other hand, you need to be prepared to share the kitchen, bathroom and lounge with guests.
 There are often school groups or large functions staying at the lodge.